landlab/landlab/docs/source/development/contribution/recommendations.rst

     * Some common name patterns include `update()`, `run_one_step()`, or `calculate_name_of_thing()`.
 - A component raises a ``ValueError`` if unused keyword arguments are provided.
 - A component raises a ``ValueError`` if a grid type the component does not support is passed.
+- Component fields use consistent definition and dimensions (not necessarily units).

 Recommendations
 ---------------